nicolas-parmentier/zabbix-basic-cpu-temperature/Readme.md

-# Zabbix Basic CPU Temperature
+# Zabbix Basic CPU/MB Temperature
-This is a very basic template for Zabbix to monitor CPU temperature of Linux machines based on [this](https://myopsblog.wordpress.com/2016/06/06/cpu-temperature-monitoring-with-zabbix/) blogpost.
+This is a very basic template for Zabbix to monitor CPU & MainBoard temperature of Linux machines based on [this](https://myopsblog.wordpress.com/2016/06/06/cpu-temperature-monitoring-with-zabbix/) blogpost.

 ## How to Install